Ernestosant/Bone-supression-models/README.md

 ![Bonse supression imgae](bsi.PNG)

 # Dataset
 To train the models forced a public data set available on the kaggle platform [here](https://www.kaggle.com/datasets/hmchuong/xray-bone-shadow-supression).
-El dataset cuenta con dos versiones de los datos una versión contiene 4080 pares de imágenes de rayos x de tórax y su correspondiente  imagen de supresión osea,  la otra contiene  241 pares de imágenes originales sin ninguna técnica de aumentacion de datos.
 Bone suppression images were obtained using the Dual energy subtraction technique.
 They have a resolution of 1024x1024.
+The dataset has two versions of the data, one version contains 4080 pairs of chest x-ray images and their corresponding bone suppression image, the other contains 241 pairs of original images without any data augmentation technique.

 # Training
 The preprocessing and training routine for each specific model is distributed in different jupyter notebooks in the training scripts folder.